Cinelli Hobootleg In-Depth Review: Touring Bike Made-in-Italy

 The frameset features 3 water bottle mounts, pretty standard on touring bikes.
 Being designed for classic bike touring with pannier bags, it lacks the many braze-on and mount points found in more recent bikepacking bikes, like the Cinelli Geo, the 2019 Salsa Fargo, or the Ribble 725.

-The Hobootleg can’t accommodate disc-brakes, another “old-fashion” peculiarity given by the belief (still a bit true anyway) that finding disc replacement is too hard in remote areas of the world.
+The Hobootleg can’t accommodate disc brakes, another “old-fashioned” peculiarity given by the belief (still a bit true anyway) that finding disc replacement is too hard in remote areas of the world.
 V-brakes anyway still work very well for touring.

 The fork of this steel touring bike by Cinelli has the usual mounting points for a rear carrier, low-rider front racks, and fenders but it doesn’t feature any extra space for bikepacking cages.
 Interesting the idea of adding holders on the back fork to carry extra spokes.